Global convergence of a BFGS-type algorithm for nonconvex multiobjective optimization problems

 As usual in quasi-Newton methods, our analysis relies on the Dennis--Mor\'e \cite{DennisMore} characterization of superlinear convergence.
 To accomplish this, we use a set of tools developed in \cite{Tool} (see also \cite{powell1976some}).
-We start by defining, for each $j=1,\ldots,m$ and $k\geq 0$, the following quantities
+For every $k\geq 0$, we define the {\it average Hessian} as: